 Terms of office

-Each ombudsman is appointed for five years, but he or she may be reappointed to another term.
+Each ombudsman is usually appointed for five years, and may be reappointed for another term.
 Whenever there is more than one ombudsman, one becomes chief ombudsman with responsibility for the Office of the Ombudsmen.
-In 2011 there were two ombudsmen.
+In 2017 there were two ombudsmen.

 Ombudsmen have four areas of responsibility: